 This Power has also seduced us by its shape.
 But inevitably there are negative sides not to neglect.

-On the positive side, the racket is tolerant.
-The fact that the racket is full, that is to say, the handle attached to the plane of the racket, can return unexpected balls.
+On the plus side, the racquet is forgiving.
+The fact that the racquet is full, that is to say the handle fixed to the plane of the racquet, makes it possible to return unexpected balls.